Involving Stakeholders in the Evaluation

 - Individuals who can use evaluation results to make changes in systems and policy, including policymakers, healthcare systems and providers, governmental officials (including public health officials), and other decision-makers

 - Social services agencies, both governmental and private not-for-profit organizations

 Additional guidance for engaging stakeholders can be found in the Implementation Considerations: Relationships with community partners section of the Rural Community Health Toolkit.

 Resources to Learn More

-Programs: A Self – Study Guide, Step 1
+Health Programs: A Self – Study Guide.
+Step 1: Engage Stakeholders

-Provides guidance on typical stakeholders in public health programs, why engaging stakeholders in evaluation is important, different roles of stakeholders in evaluation, and worksheets for engaging stakeholders in meaningful ways.
+Provides guidance on identifying potential stakeholders in public health programs, why engaging stakeholders in evaluation is important, different roles of stakeholders in evaluation, and worksheets for engaging stakeholders in meaningful ways.